Now that we have surveyed the “bad news” about ourselves, let us look to the “good news.”

 Philippians 1:6 “…being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ.”

 God is the Creator of all, has power over all, and is the author and finisher of our faith.
-He is willing and able to perform all His holy will.
+He is willing and able to perform all of His holy will.

 Isaiah 43:1 “But now, thus says the LORD, who created you, O Jacob, and He who formed you, O Israel: Fear not, for I have redeemed you; I have called you by your name; you are Mine.”